Arctic Council Indigenous Peoples Secretariat: Inuit Circumpolar Council

-Russian Association of Indigenous Peoples of the North - RAIPON
+Russian Association of Indigenous Peoples of the North

+Russian Association of Indigenous Peoples of the North (RAIPON) unites 41 indigenous groups whose total population is around 250,000 people.
+These peoples are represented by 34 regional and ethnic organizations that have the authority to represent these groups both in Russia and in the international community.

-Russian Association of Indigenous Peoples of the North was created in 1990 at the First Congress of Indigenous Peoples of the North.
+RAIPON was created in 1990 at the First Congress of Indigenous Peoples of the North.
 The Association was originally called the "Association of Peoples of the North of the USSR" and united 26 indigenous groups of the North Russia.
-Today, RAIPON unites 41 indigenous groups whose total population is around 250,000 people.
-These peoples are represented by 34 regional and ethnic organizations that have the authority to represent these groups both in Russia and in the international community.
-RAIPON is a permanent participant at the Arctic Council.
-RAIPON is an observer of UNEP Governing Council/Global Ministerial Environment Forum.
-RAIPON is an observer of World Intellectual Property Organization's Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore.
-Aiming to develop new knowledge about the interaction of actors in the High North, conducted by the Norwegian institute for defence Studies with partners and associates.

-The Saami Council - SC
+The Saami Council

 The Saami Council is a non-governmental Saami organization (NGO), with member organizations in Finland, Russia, Norway and Sweden.
 Since its foundation in 1956 the Saami Council has actively dealt with Saami policy tasks.
 The primary aims of the Saami Council are the promotion of Saami rights and interests in the four countries having Saami population, to consolidate the feeling of affinity among the Saami people, to attain recognition for the Saami as one nation and to promote economic, social and cultural rights of the Saami in the legislation of the four states, Norway, Sweden, Russia and Finland.
 The Saami Council renders opinions and makes proposals on questions concerning Saami people's rights, language and culture.

+International collaboration

+IPS is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.